stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/2_simulate_application_issue.md

 pre: "<b>2. </b>"
 ---

 Understanding the health of your workload is an essential component of Operational Excellence.
-Defining metrics and thresholds, together with appropriate alerts will ensure that issues can be responded to quickly.
-This allows for appropriate remediation to be performed where appropriate.
+Defining metrics and thresholds, together with appropriate alerts will ensure that issues can be responded quickly and appropriate remediation to be performed.

-In this section of the lab, you will simulate a performance issue with the API.

-[CloudWatch synthetic monitoring](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Synthetics_Canaries.html) allows for the creation of canaries, which  continuously check the API response time to detect the simulated issue.

-In our example application, should the API take longer than 6 seconds to respond, it is considered an application issue and a CloudWatch alarm will be triggered.
-A notification email will be sent to the Systems Operator in response.
+In this section of the lab, you will simulate a performance on the API.
+Using Amazon CloudWatch synthetic, your API will have canary monitors which continuously check the response time to detect the issue.
+In this example, should the API takes longer than 6 seconds to respond, it is considered that the performance has degraded.
+In which case a CloudWatch alarm will be triggered and a notification email will be sent to the Systems Operator.

 #### Actions items in this section: